TimothyByrd/ChaosHelper/README.md

 ## Commands and hotkeys
 <a name="h04" />

-These are the commands you can send to the tool:
+These are the commands you can type in the ChaosHelper console window and/or invoke via a configured hotkey:

+- Exit ('Esc' - ChaosHelper window only): Shuts down and exits ChaosHelper.
-1. Pause (P): Pauses getting data from the PoE site automatically on area change.
+- Pause ('P' - "togglePause"): Pauses getting data from the PoE site automatically on area change.
-2. Highlight items (H): (town only) To highlight sets of items to sell (it tries for two sets).
+- Highlight items ('H' - "highlightItems"): (town only) To highlight sets of items to sell (it tries for two sets).
+- Force update ('F' - "forceUpdate"): To force a re-read of the stash tab and a write of the filter file.
+- Automatic ('A' - "toggleAutomaticFilterLoad"): Toggle automatic filter reload on update - see `filterAutoReload`.
-3. Show quality items (Q): (town only) To highlight sets of quality gems/flasks/maps to sell.
+- Show quality items ('Q' - "showQualityItems"): (town only) To highlight sets of quality gems/flasks/maps to sell.
 It tries for one set of each.
 Only available if `qualityTab` is set in settings.jsonc.
-4. Show junk items (J): (town only) To toggle showing items in your stash tab that are not for the recipe, so you can clear them out.
+- Show junk items ('J' - "showJunkItems"): (town only) To toggle showing items in your stash tab that are not for the recipe, so you can clear them out.
-5. Force update (F): To force a re-read of the stash tab and a write of the filter file.
-6. Character check (C): Recheck your character and league.
+- Character check ('C' - "characterCheck"): Recheck your character and league.
 (This should happen automatically when you switch chararacters.)
+- Reload settings ('R' - "reloadSettings"): Re-reads the settings.jsonc file.
-7. Test pattern (T): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
+- Test pattern ('T' - "testPattern"): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
 Once good, you can disable the hotkey for it, until you change monitors.
-8. Re-read configuation (R): Re-reads the settings.jsonc file.
+- Check dump tabs ('D' - "checkDumpTabs"): Check dump tabs for interesting items (see "Item rules" below) and for items with matching names for chance recipe.
+Must have `dumpTabs` configured in settings.jsonc.
-9. Currency list (Z): Get currency prices from Poe Ninja, then print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
+- Currency list ('Z' - ChaosHelper window only): Get currency prices from Poe Ninja, then print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
 The listing should be copy-pastable into a spreadsheet.
-10. Check dump tabs (D): Check dump tabs for interesting items (see "Item rules" below) and for items with matching names for chance recipe.
-Must have `dumpTabs` configured in settings.jsonc.
-11. Check item from clipboard (S): After doing Ctrl-C on an item in PoE, this command will check it against configured item rules (see "Item rules" below).
+- Check item from clipboard ('S' - ChaosHelper window only): After doing Ctrl-C on an item in PoE, this command will check it against configured item rules (see "Item rules" below).
 Mostly useful for testing rules.
-12. Close TCP ports (none): Close the TCP ports currently being used by the PoE process.
+- Close TCP ports (hotkey only - "closePorts"): Close the TCP ports currently being used by the PoE process.
 This will cause an instant logout.
 Requires running ChaosHelper as an Admin.
+- Load next filter (hotkey only - "loadNextFilter"): Load the next item filter from a specified list
+- Toggle mute (hotkey only - "toggleMute"): Toggle whether the PoE process is muted in Settings > System > Sound > Volume Mixer.
+- Send text to PoE (hotkey only): A hotkey that specifies a `text` element, but no `command` element, will cause the text to be sent to the PoE client.
+Some uses are:
+    - "{Enter}/hideout{Enter}" to define a hotkey to go to your hideout
+    - "{Enter}/remaining{Enter}" to get the remaining number of monsters, when not displayed on the map
+    - "{^F}\"search-regex\"{Enter}" to have a hotkey for a search regex for Gwennen or such

-The commands can be invoked:
+Commends can be invoked two ways:

-1. By typing the appropriate letter (P,H,Q, etc.) in the ChaosHelper console window.
+1. By typing the appropriate letter (P,H,F, etc.) in the ChaosHelper console window.
     - Best for commands you will hardly ever use, like character check and test pattern.
+    - Some commands do not have a keystroke in the ChaosHelper console window and can only be invoked via a hotkey.
 2. By using global hotkeys created by ChaosHelper
-    - Hotkeys are only available for certain commands:
+    - The default settings.jsonc binds the followinf hotkeys:
         - Highlight items: `Alt-H`
         - Show quality items: `Alt-K`
         - Show junk items: `Alt-J`
         - Force update: `Alt-F`
+        - Close Ports: `Alt-Q` but disabled by default (and requires running as Admin)
         - Character check: `Alt-C` but disabled by default
         - Test pattern: `Alt-T` but disabled by default
-        - Close Ports: `Alt-Q` but disabled by default (and requires running as Admin)
+        - Hideout: `F6` disabled by default, but would send "{Enter}/hideout{Enter}" to the PoE client
     - These hotkeys can be rebound or disabled in settings.jsonc by commenting them out.
     - When defining a hotkey, for modifiers, use '^' for Ctrl, '+' for Shift and '!' for Alt.
     - For a list of key names/numbers, see https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.keys
     - Remember, these set **global** hotkeys, so be careful not to bork your other programs.
-    - Other commands do not have hot keys.
+    - Some commands ('Esc', 'Z', "S') cannont be bound to hot keys.
 They must be invoked from the ChaosHelper console window or by sending a key to the ChaosHelper console.
-3. If you use the PoE-TradeMacro AutoHotkey script, there are scripts in the `AhkMacros` folder you can copy into your `Documents\PoE-TradeMacro\CustomMacros` folder.
-    - Since PoE-TradeMacro binds some keys, the scripts come set up to be invoked using `Crtl-H`, none, `Ctrl-J`, `Ctrl-U`, `Ctrl-S` and `Ctrl-P`, respectively.
-    - In this case, comment out the hotkeys in setting.jsonc.
-    - This method can be used to invoke other commands in the ChaosHelper console

 ## About the generated filter
 <a name="h05" />